* Nearly 60 percent say they have taken pill only once

 access to birth control because of costs," especially for

-the reproductive research group.
+said Lawrence Finer of the reproductive research group.